Ankit-cg22/NBForge/examples/output/sample_data_processing/README.md

-# Data Processing Project
+# Project Overview

-This project demonstrates how to do data processing to find mean squared error using linear regression.
+This project contains utility functions for data processing and linear regression model training.